lightweavr/aws-bootcamp-cruddur-2023/aws/cfn/README.md

 The `cfn/` and `sam/` folders contain bootstrap scripts to setup cruddur.

+`bin/cfn` and `bin/samcfn` are helper scripts to trigger CloudFormation and SAM builds respectively

+They are currently hard0coded to use the `lightweaver-cfn-artifacts` S3 bucket as an upload target.

 ## Prereqs
 ### DNS
 Create a Hosted Zone in Route 53 for the domain name